frasator/stevia-server/README.md

 Stevia server is a backend for user, file and job management, using web services developed in node and express.

-In order to get working you need the following dependencies installed and configured
+In order to get it working you need the following dependencies installed and configured.

 * SGE
 * Mongo